 Greasewood Flat, Pinnacle Peak Patio and Rawhide are gone but you can still find a good cowboy bar at Handlebar J's or the Rusty Spur.
-The Hashknife Gang still brings the mail once a year via the Pony Express from Holbrook and the Parada del Sol, now in its 63rd year, still clip-clops down Scottsdale Road as the World's Largest Horse Drawn Parade.
+The Hashknife Gang still brings the mail once a year via the Pony Express from Holbrook and the Parada del Sol, first staged in 1953, still clip-clops down Scottsdale Road as the World's Largest Horse Drawn Parade.

 The chamber moniker of Scottsdale being the West's Most Western Town has faded from use.
 But there are still plenty of trails to kick up dust on in the McDowell Mountains.